Infinite sumsets in $U^k(\Phi)$-uniform sets: Introduction

 \subsection{Acknowledgment}

 I am grateful to Bryna Kra for introducing me to this problem, for helpful guidance, and for later comments regarding previous drafts of this article.
-I would like to thank Xiandong Ye for his feedback that helped improve the article.
-I benefited from the questions of the regular attendees of the informal seminar at Northwestern and among them special thanks to Seljon Akhmedli, Redmond McNamara and Andreas Mountakis for useful discussions.
-Finally, I thank Axel Álvarez and Felipe Hernández for suggestions in an early draft.
+I would like to thank Xiandong Ye for his feedback that helped improve the manuscript.
+I benefited from the questions of the regular attendees of the informal seminar at Northwestern, and among them, I offer special thanks to Seljon Akhmedli, Redmond McNamara, and Andreas Mountakis for useful discussions.
+I thank Axel Álvarez and Felipe Hernández for suggestions on an early draft.
+Finally, concerning the second version of this paper, I express my gratitude once again to Bryna Kra and Axel Álvarez, as well as to Felipe Arbulú and Florian Richter.